AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/workfront-for-g-suite/install-workfront-for-gsuite.md

   --> </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.
+&#42;To find out what plan, license type, or access you have, contact your [!DNL Workfront] administrator.

-## Install Workfront for G Suite
+## Install [!DNL Workfront] for G Suite

 1. Click the following link: